Hecho en España (video)

-Hecho en España is the fifth material release by Mexican pop group RBD, released on October 1, 2007 in Mexico and on October 2, 2007 in Spain.
+Hecho en España (English: Made in Spain) is the fifth material release by Mexican pop group RBD, released on October 1, 2007 in Mexico and on October 2, 2007 in Spain.

 The concert was shot at the Vicente Calderón Stadium in Madrid, Spain, on June 22, 2007 in front of almost 40,000 people enjoying the group's music.
 The DVD shows RBD's concert in Madrid during their "Tour Celestial 2007" in Spain.
 The DVD was released with special edition packs: one included gloves and a lighter, and another included gloves and an umbrella.
 The DVD packs went on pre-sale on September 27, 2007 in Mexico, slated for their October 1 release.

 An accompanying live album CD of the same name was also released, selling over 100,000 copies in Mexico and Spain.
 In Brazil, a limited edition of the live album CD, of only which 2,000 copies were produced, was released to celebrate the sales of over 50,000 copies of the DVD in that country.